Apr 24, 2015

 - Nudge a friend with a customized tap so they know it's you

 All this technology means a lot of connectivity with friends and family.
-But how connected are while driving?
+But how connected are you while driving?
 Checking your heart rate, drawing a picture, making a call requires you to focus on the task and takes your attention from driving.

 Can Drivers Use Wearable Technology While Driving?